 If you’re flexible on dates and destinations, sign up for alerts and take advantage of flash sales – but remember to factor in extra charges to check in bags and select seats.

-If you’re tied to certain dates and travelling in the school holidays, book as early as possible – but if your dates and destination are flexible, risk holding out for late deals.
+If you’re tied to certain dates and travelling in the school holidays, book as early as possible – but if your dates and destination are flexible, risk holding out for late deals and sales.
+Bear in mind though that there are rarely good deals to be had in holidays.

 If you’re going further afield, it’s worth consulting a specialist travel agent, who will know where to find the bargains and can often get a discount when you book a flight and accommodation together.